bijaya-dulal/CODSOFT/README.md

 A simple GUI based to do  list application built in Python.
 It allows users to add, view, mark complete, and delete tasks.

 ### Task 2: calculator
-A basic (*,/,+,-) calculator.which takes the two number as a input and prompt to choose the operation and perform calculation
+A basic (*,/,+,-) calculator.which takes two number as a input and prompt to choose the operation and perform calculation

 ###  Task 3 : Password Generator
-Program that generate the random password of length provided by the user with different level of difficulties (easy,medium,difficult)
+Program that generate  random password of length provided by the user with different level of difficulties (easy,medium,difficult)